Dr. Powers Attends UNC's MURAP Conference

 Posted: Aug 03, 2017 - 12:00am

-Dr. Powers was invited to attend the Moore Undergraduate Research Apprenticeship Program (MURAP) conference on July 20th and July 21st at the Sonja Haynes Stone Center at The University of North Carolina (UNC) at Chapel Hill.
+Dr. Powers was invited to attend the Moore Undergraduate Research Apprenticeship Program (MURAP) conference on July 20th and July 21st at University of North Carolina (UNC) Chapel Hill's Sonya Hayes Center.

 In addition to her participation in the panel, Dr. Powers had the opportunity to meet with the rising scholars of MURAP and discuss their research interests and career goals!